missionpinball/mpf/docs/overview/files.rst

 * ``__main__.py``: Allows the MPF commands to run
 * ``_version.py``: Contains version strings used throughout MPF for the current version
-* ``mpfconfig.yaml``: The "base" machine config file that is used for all machines (unless this is specifically overridden via the command-line options.
+* ``mpfconfig.yaml``: The "base" machine config file that is used for all machines (unless this is specifically overridden via the command-line options)